x1ppy/freezetag/README.md

 These examples all freeze a single album's state.
 With the default usage, it's recommended that each album has its own freezetag, as shown here.
 This way, other directories under `downloads` can be added/changed/removed without affecting the freezetag corresponding to each individual download.

 Freezetags are unique for a given group of files with the same metadata, so album-level freezetags can be shared among users to recreate the exact torrent download state.
 In fact, if two users independently create freezetags for the same downloaded directory, the freezetags (and their IDs) will be identical.
+In theory, trackers could even provide freezetags alongside download links that match the given releases, and freezetag IDs could be an API-queryable alternative to torrent info hashes.

+#### `--backup`

 `freezetag freeze` also includes an incremental backup mode, enabled with the `--backup` flag: